By Karen RobockUpdated Apr 12, 2017

 A baby should never be left to sleep in a car seat, swing or stroller for long, since her head can fall forward, blocking her airway.
 “Move them to their bassinet or crib as soon as you can,” says Denis Leduc, paediatrician and clinical director of the newborn nursery at Montreal Children’s Hospital.

 Saunders points out another risk: not making it to the crib at all.
 “I see parents who are exhausted fall asleep with their infant in their bed or on the couch.”
 Experts say this could contribute to SIDS—and other dangers, too.
 “I have witnessed the repercussions and seen infants getting gently pushed off the bed by accident, rolling off on their own or even being suffocated under a parent’s weight, and it is devastating,” Saunders says.
 “It’s so important to take that extra step and put the infant in a safe sleeping environment, before you doze off yourself.”

+Did you know?
 While mesh bumpers might seem like a safe option because they allow some air to flow into the crib, there is no data to support their safety.
 “The American Academy of Pediatrics advises against all crib bumpers, including the mesh ones,” says Natasha Saunders, staff paediatrician at Toronto’s Hospital for Sick Children, adding that the ties pose a further risk of entrapment and strangulation.

 A version of this article originally appeared in our October 2016 issue, titled "Sleep safety," pg.
 48.